jbhopkins/bioxtasraw/docs/source/tutorial/s2_regals.rst

     **series_data** folder.

-    *   *Note:* The data were provided by the Ando group at Cornell University, and was originally published in the paper: Parker, M. J. et al. (2018).
+    *   *Note:* The data were provided by the Ando group at Cornell University, and were originally published in the paper: Parker, M. J. et al. (2018).
         *An endogenous dAMP ligand in Bacillus subtilis class Ib RNR promotes assembly of a noncanonical dimer for regulation by dATP.* Proc Natl Acad Sci USA 115, E4594–E4603.